Prof Muhtaseb was the first surgeon in Wales to perform DSEK or Descemet’s Stripping Endothelial Keratoplasty

 This challenging operation is replacing tradition corneal graft surgery for patients whose vision is degraded by an abnormality of the inner layer of the cornea (the endothelium).
 The modern DSEK operation offers faster visual recovery, less change in spectacle prescription, usually no stitches holding the graft in place, fewer visits to the hospital post-operatively, and higher levels of patient satisfaction than conventional full-thickness corneal graft surgery.

-Mr Muhtaseb was the first surgeon in Wales to perform this operation.
+Prof Muhtaseb was the first surgeon in Wales to perform this operation.
 The success he has had prompted interest from the BBC, resulting in the news item broadcast on Tuesday 14th October 2008.

 Corneal Collagen Crosslinking (CXL, C3R)